carsomyr/scrivener_starter/README.md

 # Scrivener Starter Repository

-[Scrivener](http://www.literatureandlatte.com/scrivener.php) is a writing application geared toward structuring and editing novel- and thesis-sized works.
+[Scrivener](http://www.literatureandlatte.com/scrivener.php) is a writing application geared towards structuring and editing novel- and thesis-sized works.
 It is mainly used by writers and academics to organize works that would otherwise be unwieldy in a linear editor.

 Scrivener projects are layed out as application bundles with the .scriv extension, and, as it turns out, are amenable to Git version control: That is to